stella-chmt/resume/English.md

 PERSONAL OBJECTIVE
 --
 I am an experienced software testing engineer and Scrum Master, also an enthusiastic technologist in IT industry.
-With proven track record, I am a self-motivated, initiative and responsible individual who can work well as a part of a team and currently looking for a new challenging opportunity.
+With proven track record, I am a self-motivated, initiative and responsible individual who can work well as a part of a team.

 SKILLS AND EXPERTISE
 --